Jewellery of the Berber cultures: Methods, forms and society

 Traditional Berber jewellery consists mainly of silver, cast in a mould and afterwards finished by hand.
-Depending on the region as well as the type of jewellery, enamelling, corals, beads of amber and coloured glass or rarely semi-precious stones were applied.
+Depending on the region as well as the type of jewellery, enamelling, corals, beads of Amber and coloured glass or rarely semi-precious stones were applied.
 According to art historians, the art of enamelling using the cloisonné technique was introduced by Sephardi Jewish goldsmiths, who in turn had inherited this skill from their forefathers in Moorish Al-Andalus.
 Another method used in the Maghreb is called filigrané, as thin silver filigree wire was used for intricate, mesh-like designs, to mark the boundaries of inserted beads or the areas for each colour of enamelled space in the typical shades of yellow, green and blue, before the melted glass powder was applied.
 Enamelled Berber jewellery was produced in Algeria (Great Kabylia), in Morocco (Tiznit and Anti-Atlas) as well as in Tunisia (Moknine and the island of Djerba).
 Visible parts of the pieces that were not covered by enamelling or filigrané technique were mostly covered by engraved or chiselled designs hammered into the silver and often also made more visible by applying the niello technique.

-In addition to ornamental bracelets, anklets, pendants, rings and chains for necklaces or headgear, characteristic fibula or penannular brooches, composed of a symmetrical pair of triangular plates with pins, called tizerzaï, were used in a practical way with the pins perforating the women's unsown outer garments and pointing straight up to keep draped garments in place.
+In addition to ornamental bracelets, anklets, pendants, rings and chains for necklaces or headgear, characteristic fibula or penannular brooches, composed of a symmetrical pair of triangular plates with pins, called tizerzaï, were used virtually with the pins perforating the women's unsown outer garments and pointing straight up to keep draped garments in place.
 In some cases, these Amazigh brooches were rather large and heavy, as they had to hold up long pieces of textile, made of cotton or wool, and loosely draped around the body.
 A chain or beaded necklace often was attached to the two brooches, fixed to a ring at the bottom of the brooches.
 As brooches in similar form and function are known from the Bronze Age and later Roman and Visigoth brooches, such fibulae are believed to have been in use in the Maghreb since ancient times.